nokia/RM/doc/ref_model/chapters/chapter03.rst

 DMTF specifies the Redfish interface and model, seeking to expand the manageability domains.
 The prescription of what subset of the
 Redfish model needs to be implemented for a specific manageability domain is left to other standards bodies.
 Redfish had defined a
-JSON syntax for the prescription call a Redfish Profile and implemented an application which reads the Redfish Profile and tests for conformance of an implementation `Interop Validato`__ :cite:p:`redfish-interop-validator`.
+JSON syntax for the prescription call a Redfish Profile and implemented an application which reads the Redfish Profile and tests for conformance of an implementation Interop Validator :cite:p:`redfish-interop-validator`.
 The Redfish Profile mechanism is being utilized by the Open Compute Project and Open Process Automation Forum.

 Redfish fulfills the following requirements stated in the above HW Infrastructure Manager section: